josex2r/CSSBeautifier-Front/README.md

-# Beauty-css (Front-End)
+# CSSBeautifier (Front-End)

-This repo contains the Front-End application to consume the [Beauty-CSS REST API](https://github.com/avara1986/CSSBeautifier).
+This repo contains the Front-End application to consume the [CSSBeautifier REST API](https://github.com/avara1986/CSSBeautifier).

 ## Prerequisites